mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 Slurm collector supports [perf](./ceems-exporter.md#perf-sub-collector) and [eBPF](./ceems-exporter.md#ebpf-sub-collector) sub-collectors.
-Hence, in addition to above stated metrics, all the metrics available in the sub-collectors can also be reported for each cgroup.
+Hence, in addition to the above stated metrics, all the metrics available in the sub-collectors can also be reported for each cgroup.

 ### Libvirt collector